sharubhat/serverside-developer-notes/part1/topic1/lambda-expressions.md

 ### a\) Lambdas

-Lambdas are briefly and clearly expressed single method classes that represent a behavior.
+Lambdas are briefly and clearly expressed single method abstract classes that represent a behavior.
 They can either be assigned to a variable or passed around to other methods just like we pass data as arguments.

 **Examples:**